 According to the Oxford English Dictionary, a quibble is an “objection to a point of detail, a minor complaint or criticism,” but criticism is only a small part of the analysis we have here.
-Take some time to browse and comment on the fan essays we’ve collected, or compose a quibble of your very own and send it in – it might just make it onto the main page of MuggleNet!
+Welcome to the office of The Quibbler.
+We are the Alternative Voice of the Wizarding World.
+Have you read our magazine before?
+If not, take some time to browse and comment on the essays we’ve published.

-- Submit a short summary of your essay in the body of the email.
+- A short summary of your essay in the body of the email.

-Note: MuggleNet.com does not claim ownership of your essay, nor will we recreate it on any other parts of the site.
+Note: MuggleNet does not claim ownership of your essay, nor will we recreate it on any other parts of the site.
 However, we might just make some spelling and/or grammar corrections.